 What is it?

-It’s a very stylish car, BMW choosing to go for pretty elegance rather than wilfully odd (Audi A7 Sportback), uglier-than-the-first-one (CLS MkII) or just plain ugly (Porsche Panamera).
-Of the storming engine trio, the 313bhp 640d has most on-paper appeal, and the whole concept of the 6-Series Gran Coupe suddenly gives the 6-Series range substance that it lacked when it was just coupe and convertible.
+It’s a very stylish car, BMW choosing to go for pretty elegance rather than wilfully odd (Audi A7 Sportback), uglier-than-the-first- one (CLS MkII) or just plain ugly (Porsche Panamera).
+Of the storming engine range, the 313bhp 640d has most on-paper appeal, although the allure of the storming M6 Gran Coupe can’t be denied.
+A more genuine M car than the new M5?
+Discuss: whatever, it’s a great halo for the range.

 It’s based on the 5-Series: it’s thus excellent.
 Ride and handling combine to make you feel very good indeed, proving not too sloppy but not too choppy either.
 Just right.
 It also feels appreciably more sporty than most saloons simply because the occupants sit so low – we also love the frameless doors and seatbelts snazzily integrated into the seats.

-The storming new V8 sounds a firebreather and the 3.0-litre petrol has sweet-spinning fleetness of foot, but the best is the snarling 3.0-litre diesel.
+The storming V8 sounds a firebreather, the M6 is a venemous firecracker and the 3.0-litre petrol has sweet-spinning fleetness of foot, but the best is the snarling 3.0-litre diesel.
 Twin turbos mean minimal lag and the output is prodigious: it even sounds sweet.
-The eight-speed automatic is peachy too, thinking ahead of you but never showing it.
+The eight-speed automatic is peachy too.

 On the inside